 - organic flour of your choice (spelt, white, wholemeal, rye)

 - Thoroughly mix together 50g of flour with 50ml of water in a bowl and cover it with a cloth or a shower cap.
-Leave it at room temperature for about 24 hours.
+Leave it at room temperature for about 24 hours. (covering it will prevent a dry crust forming).

 - Feed your starter with another 50g of flour and 50ml water, whisk thoroughly to incorporate plenty of air, cover and leave for another 24 hours.